M4rtinR/Robotic-Exercise-Coach-Pepper/README.md

   5. Choregraphe v2.5.10.7
     <Instructions on downloading and installing Choregraphe>

+      a) The version of Choregraphe you install will depend on the version of the Naoqi operating system that is installed on the particular Pepper robot you are using.
+For the ITT Pepper robot, we want version 2.5.10.7, which can be downloaded via the Heriot-Watt internal Dropbox: https://www.dropbox.com/home/ITT%20Group%20team%20folder/Choregraphe/Alternative/Version%202.5.

+      b) Download and run the Linux file: choregraphe-suite-2.5.10.7-linux64-setup.run.
+You may need to adjust the permissions of the file to allow it to be executed: right click the downloaded file and select Permissions, and on the permissions tab check the box labelled "Allow executing file as program".
+Then open the folder in a terminal window and execute ```./choregraphe-suite-2.5.10.7-linux64-setup.run```

+      c) Follow the installation wizard to install Choregraphe.

+      d) Enter the license key when prompted, which can be found in the licensekey.txt file on Dropbox: https://www.dropbox.com/home/ITT%20Group%20team%20folder/Choregraphe/Alternative?preview=license+key.txt
   ### Downloading components
   The demonstrations are split into multiple different components which communicate through API's.
 The following are all of the dmoain independent components:
   #### 1. Coaching Policies <Need to update this name>